There are a number of roles to join us in and begin your career.

 Experience of working in a social care/health environment, a sound understanding of assessment and resource allocation processes.
 The ability to forward plan and allocate workloads including a proven track record in successful partnership and inter-agency working as well as a sound understanding of the management skills required to effectively supervise and manage a team of staff are all essential.

-Subscribe to Northamptonshire County Council's monthly e-newsletter - your brief of the month’s key campaigns, news headlines, upcoming events and important consultations.
+Subscribe to Northamptonshire County Council's monthly e-newsletter.
+This is your brief of the month’s news headlines, current consultations and future events.